Skip to main content

 • The naming_convention parameter on the destination decorator defines the name of the destination that gets created by the destination decorator.
 This controls how table and column names are normalized.
 The default is direct, which will keep all names the same.

-• The max_nesting_level parameter on the destination decorator defines how deep the normalizer will go to normalize complex fields on your data to create subtables.
+• The max_nesting_level parameter on the destination decorator defines how deep the normalizer will go to normalize nested fields in your data to create subtables.
 This overwrites any settings on your source and is set to zero to not create any nested tables by default.

 • The skip_dlt_columns_and_tables parameter on the destination decorator defines whether internal tables and columns will be fed into the custom destination function.
 This is set to True by default.